By Eric Bright

 Unfortunately, I found it almost futile to ask most philosophical questions these days.
 The reason is simple: Giving answers are easy.
 And everyone seems to like to believe that any answer is as good as any other.
 In mathematics, you don’t have this problem.
 Either your answer is verifiably correct, or it is verifiably incorrect (at least in most branches of math).
 Because of that, even though most of mathematics is tautologous, there is something to be learned.
 You can use it in physics, for example.
 And it would make a huge difference if you have calculus versus not having calculus.
 In philosophy, most answers don’t seem to matter.
 In physics, it does make a huge difference if you know that .

 In philosophy however, most questions are too inconsequential to matter.
 Those that do matter, either don’t have any clear answer (in which case the answers are as good as no answer), or their answers are simple and already known.
 Variations in acceptable answers seem to be superfluous.
 Those conversations with important and significant consequences usually have many opposing answers.
-It is more like going to a vegetable market and pick and chose the types of vegetables you like for your soup.
+It is more like going to a vegetable market and pick and choose the types of vegetables you like for your soup.
 Anything will do as long as you have a recipe for it.
 Communism?
 Maybe!
 Lets try it and see.
 Capitalism?
 Umm.. why not!
 That might work too.
 Solipsism?
 You cannot refute it.
 Who knows.
 It might be the thing.
 Animal rights?
 No way!
 Let’s eat them all.
 Wait a second.
 What if they are conscious?
 But, what is consciousness anyway?
 Not enough information…

 You might say that the study of consciousness is a big thing.
 I would say you would have been right half a century ago.
 Now it is a non-issue.
 It is a pseudo-philosophical question.
 Anything interesting about it is now being studied in sciences.
 Philosophy is just hanging there, because, well… it cannot let it go.
 Philosophy of mind is a huge Google+ Community today, several times larger than the Philosophy community itself.
 And it is almost completely obsolete.
 Take a course in

 Don’t take me wrong.
 I am not suggesting that “philosophy is dead.”
 That statement is actually meaningless.
 It is like saying, “addition and subtraction are dead.”
 It is that stupid, if not more so.
 Philosophy is a method and a method that make science possible.
-Nevertheless, in what is called “philosophy,” it has become abandoned.
+Nevertheless, in what is called “philosophy,” the method has become abandoned.
 Philosophical methods are not being used in what we call philosophy today.
 It is being heavily used in sciences though.
 Not in philosophy.
 Science is what used to be called philosophy.
 It moved on into its current form we know as science.
 What is left is “philosophy” without philosophical methods.

 That is why most “philosophical” conversations don’t matter.
 Those conversations that do matter, are not “philosophical,” while being possible only because of philosophical methods.